JamesBrownR/MeetingSurge/_posts/2025-12-13-get-more-5-star-reviews.md

 title: How to Get More 5-Star Reviews for Your Repair Shop {Without Begging}
 description: A simple system to get more Google reviews that actually brings in customers.
 No gimmicks, no begging, just a process that works.
 image: /blog/blogpics/website-redesign.webp
+faqs:
+  - question: "How often should I ask for reviews?"
+    answer: "Ask every satisfied customer at pickup.
+If they don't do it immediately, send a follow-up text within 24 hours.
+Consistency is key - make it part of your process, not a one-time thing."
+  - question: "Should I respond to negative reviews?"
+    answer: "Yes, within 24 hours.
+Stay professional, acknowledge the issue, and offer to make it right.
+Use this template: 'Thanks for the feedback.
+We take every customer's experience seriously.
+Please give us a call at [phone] so we can discuss this directly.'"
+  - question: "Can I offer discounts for reviews?"
+    answer: "No. Google doesn't allow incentivized reviews.
+If they catch you, they'll remove your reviews and could suspend your profile.
+Authentic reviews are more valuable anyway."
+  - question: "What if I have zero reviews?"
+    answer: "Start by calling your 10 best customers personally and asking for help.
+Then implement the system: ask at pickup and follow up via text.
+Get to 15-20 reviews in your first month, then maintain 2-4 new reviews monthly."
+  - question: "How do I get my direct review link?"
+    answer: "Go to your Google Business Profile, click 'Home,' then 'Get more reviews.'
+Google gives you a short link that goes straight to your review form.
+Save it in your phone and share it with customers."
 ---

 <!-- Blog Content Area -->